Energy and Flavor Discrimination Using Precision Time Structure in On-Axis Neutrino Beams: The Stroboscopic Approach

-The RF structure of the proton beam at the neutrino target imprints the interaction rate on the production of the hadrons that are the primary source of neutrinos, as illustrated schematically in Figure~\ref{fig:wave_fronts}.
+The RF structure of the proton beam at the target is imprinted into the time structure of the parent hadrons, and thus also the time structure of the produced neutrinos, as illustrated schematically in Figure~\ref{fig:wave_fronts}.
+Neutrinos from lower energy hadron parents (indicated in blue) tend to arrive later than neutrinos from higher energy parents (indicated in red), as described below in Section~\ref{mechanism}.
 The spacing of the resulting neutrino bunches is given by the period of the proton RF structure, $\tau$.
 The length of the neutrino bunch depends on both the proton bunch length and the subsequent decay of hadrons that produce neutrinos.
 An additional factor is the different path lengths of the parent hadrons through the neutrino focusing horn system and decay region.